 The goal of the Finance Justice Fund is to help accelerate the work of OFN member CDFIs serving rural, urban, and Native communities experiencing disproportionately high rates of poverty and disinvestment.
 The Fund will support CDFIs of different sizes, varying balance sheets, and operational capacities with low-cost, long-term debt and grant capital.

 In November 2020 Twitter was the first investor in the fund, committing $100 million in debt capital and $1 million in grant capital.
 In June 2021 Wells Fargo committed a $25 million grant, the largest grant in OFN’s 35-year history.

-Contact OFN Chief Lending and Investment Officer, Amir Kirkwood, to learn more about becoming an investor or funder in the Finance Justice Fund.
+Contact OFN Chief Investment and Network Officer, Amir Kirkwood, to learn more about becoming an investor or funder in the Finance Justice Fund.

 How To Apply

 The following is a list of answers to likely questions regarding the Finance Justice Fund.
 For additional information about becoming an investor in the Finance Justice Fund, please contact OFN Chief Lending and Investment Officer, Amir Kirkwood, and to learn more about applying for a loan from the Finance Justice Fund, please contact OFN Lisa Wright.